Originally published on August 9, 2018, updated August 21, 2020

-In this guest post, Tara Johnson of CPC Strategy offers the ultimate guide for preparing for advertising your Amazon products in Q4.
+In this guest post, Tara Johnson of Tinuiti (now Tinuiti) offers the ultimate guide for preparing for advertising your Amazon products in Q4.

 It’s no surprise that Black Friday and Cyber Monday continue to be the biggest shopping days of the year (next to Amazon Prime Day, of course).